 In Lynch Hill, we believe that the Computing Curriculum is not an isolated subject but one that is the integral part of all learning.
 It is designed to meet the objectives of the National Curriculum and enables pupils to use computational thinking and creativity to further understand our rapidly changing world.
 Computers and technology underpin our everyday lives and our pupils will be at a disadvantage if they are not exposed to a rather thorough and robust Computing Curriculum.
 Our vision is for all teachers and learners in our school to become confident users of ICT so that they can develop the skills, knowledge and understanding which enables them to be confident, creative and independent learners.

-The core of Computing is computer science in which pupils are taught the principles of information and computation, how digital systems work, and how to put this knowledge to use through programming.
-Building on this knowledge and understanding, pupils are equipped to use information technology to create programmes, systems and a range of content.
-The Computing provision also ensures that pupils become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.
+In view of this, pupils should be taught the principles of information and computation, how digital systems work, and how to put this knowledge to use through programming.
+Building on this knowledge and understanding, we intend for our children to use information technology to create programs, systems and a range of content.
+We aim to ensure that pupils become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology, behave responsibly and safely online – at a level suitable for the future workplace and as active participants in a digital world.

 We endeavour to provide pupils with cross-curricular opportunities to further develop all this skills and knowledge, making deep links with areas such as Science, Geography, History, and English.

 Our Computing lessons are based on The Switched-On Computing Scheme.
 This scheme provides a broad and balanced curriculum and the lessons are planned in a sequential manner.